A penalty-free quantum algorithm to find energy eigenstates: Conclusion

 The overall success rate of our algorithm is a result of many post selections needed in the ITE and in the state-based simulation to implement projectors of already found states on the quantum circuit.
 How to improve the overall success rate associated with the ITE by examining an optimal trade-off between accuracy and success rate for large scale problems remains to be investigated.
 Interestingly, at least in terms of the success rate associated with the implementation of the projectors to filter out the already found ground state etc, we show that more qubits may not exponentially diminish the overall success rate because there are not many such steps required in the stochastic sampling based ITE operations.

-The work here will further motivate researches to look into potential challenges when our algorithm is implemented on an actual quantum hardware.
+The work here will further motivate researches to look into potential challenges when our algorithm is implemented on an actual quantum hardware or when it is scaled up to solve real-life large-scale problems.
 In particular, many physical systems do exhibit symmetries, and fully exploiting these symmetries to reduce computational cost represents one promising problem to be tackled with.
 The actual performance of the proposed algorithm here executed on noisy quantum circuits, and how to mitigate the errors due to both quantum and classical noise must be further studied.
+We also hope that the algorithm advocated in this work can motivate future algorithmic innovations targeted at truly large scale problems.